Ridwan6947/MG-the-new-gaming-era/README.md

-# MG the new gaming era
+# MGthe new gaming era